 Ferrets are very interesting animals because they don’t look like pets, they look like wild animals.
 And yet, they are very popular among pet owners.
 What do we know about them?
 Where do ferrets come from?
+According to genetic research, ferrets’ ancestors come most probably from Europe.
 Keep reading to learn all you can about ferret origins.

 What Is a Ferret?

-A ferret is a small carnivorous mustelid that comes from the Mustelidae family.
-The Mustelidae is a vast animal family that includes around 60 species like ferrets, polecats, otters, weasels, stoats, badgers, and martens.
-A Latin name for a ferret is Mustela putorius furo.
+A ferret is a small carnivorous mammal that comes from the Mustelidae family, which includes around 60 species like ferrets, polecats, otters, weasels, stoats, badgers, and martens.
+The Latin name for a ferret is Mustela putorius furo.

 Where Are Ferrets Originally From?

 There are a couple of theories about where ferrets come from.
-It is hard to name their origins with 100% certainty due to the fact that their remains decompose rather quickly.
-Due to that, scientists gathered data on the physical appearance and genetics of living animals.
+It is hard to name their origins with 100% certainty because their remains decompose rather quickly.
+Scientists may only gather data on the physical appearance and genetics of living animals.
 They were later compared to Eastern and Western European polecats and black-footed ferrets.
 As a result, two theories were developed about ferrets’ origins.

 1. European Polecat Theory